- Best Time to Go to Siargao

 Motorized tricycles, or simply tricycles, are public utility vehicles that are usually made locally by building a sidecar affixed to a motorcycle.
 They can accommodate 2-4 passengers only.
 Riding a tricycle is a great way to explore the island.
 Since it’s open-air, it can be quite an immersive trip.

 You can find tricycles anywhere in Siargao.
 You can hire a one like a taxicab, or charter to take you to Siargao’s tourist spots for the whole day.
 This type of arrangement is tagged as a "special trip," and so will cost you considerably more than a regular tricycle trip.

-On the other hand, if you’re after an ultra-luxe experience, there are several luxury resorts in Siargao Island that will cater to your creature comforts.
+On the other hand, if you’re after an ultra-luxe experience, there are several luxury resorts in Siargao Island, including some of the best beach resorts in the Philippines, honeymoon resorts, glamping resorts that will cater to your creature comforts.

 Depending on your budget and preference, it's essential to research Siargao beach resort and other types of accommodations before your visit.
 Here are some of the usual accommodations in Siargao.
 Be sure to check if this accommodates the number of people you are traveling with.